datakurre/corejet.pivotal/README.rst

 The ``--corejet`` option must start with ``pivotal,`` followed by a set of parameters that indicate how to connect to Pivotal Tracker.
 The parameters are:

-``<section>``
+``<epic>,<epic>,...``
-    optional pivotal.cfg section name to retrieve missing arguments from ``token=<token>``
+    optional pivotal.cfg section names to retrieve options per epic ``token=<token>``
-    `Pivotal token`_ to use to authenticate ``project=<project>``
+    default `Pivotal token`_ to use in authentication ``project=<project>``
-    Pivotal project id to retrieve stories from ``filter=<filter>``
+    default Pivotal project id to retrieve stories from ``filter=<filter>``
-    `Pivotal filter`_ string to retrieve stories for this epic ``title=<title>``
+    default `Pivotal filter`_ string to retrieve stories for this epic ``title=<title>``
-    optional requirements catalog title (defaults to Pivotal project's title)
+    optional requirements catalog title (defaults to the first found Pivotal project title)

 Pivotal stories matching project and filter options may contain scenarios in simple Gherkin syntax in their description field, e.g.::